Using dynamic content in messaging triggers: A complete guide

 Using dynamic content in messaging triggers with AI: Beyond basic placeholders

-This is where a modern AI platform really starts to shine.
+This is where a modern AI platform really starts to shine as an addition to your Zendesk setup.
 Instead of just slotting in pre-written text, an AI-powered system can generate genuinely dynamic responses because it understands your whole business and can access all of your knowledge.

 Unify your knowledge for advanced messaging triggers

-The big advantage of a platform like eesel AI is that it doesn’t just live in your helpdesk; it connects to all your knowledge, wherever it is.
-With just a few clicks, you can plug it into Zendesk, your Confluence wiki, Google Docs, your public help center, and even your entire history of past ticket conversations.
+The big advantage of a platform like eesel AI is that it works seamlessly with your helpdesk, connecting to all your knowledge wherever it is.
+With just a few clicks, you can plug it into Zendesk, your Confluence wiki, Google Docs, your public help center, and even your history of past ticket conversations.

 This means that when a trigger fires, the AI doesn't just grab a static bit of text.
-It pulls together information from every source it has and generates the most accurate, up-to-date, and helpful response possible.
-Even better, it automatically learns from your best agent replies, so its knowledge is constantly improving without you having to do a thing.
+It pulls together information from every source it has and generates a highly accurate, up-to-date, and helpful response.
+Even better, it can learn from your team's best replies in Zendesk, ensuring its knowledge is constantly improving.

 Create truly dynamic workflows

-Here’s where it gets really interesting.
-An AI agent from eesel AI can do more than just send a pre-written message; it can perform custom actions.
-This means it can actually interact with your other business tools in real-time to solve problems.
+An AI agent from eesel AI can do more than just send a message; it can perform custom actions.
+This means it can actually interact with your other business tools in real-time to solve problems, working as a powerful extension of your Zendesk workspace.

 Here are a few examples of what that could look like:

-SaaS: A user thinks they've found a bug.
-The AI can use an action to create a new ticket in Jira, link it to the support ticket, and then reply to the user letting them know the engineering team is on it and has all the details.
+• SaaS: A user thinks they've found a bug.
+The AI can use an action to create a new ticket in Jira, link it to the Zendesk ticket, and then reply to the user letting them know the engineering team is on it and has all the details.

 How to get started

-The good news is that switching to a more powerful AI solution doesn’t have to be some massive, six-month project that needs a team of developers.
-Modern AI platforms are built to be incredibly easy to set up and use with confidence.
+The good news is that enhancing your support with a powerful AI solution doesn’t have to be a massive project.
+Modern AI platforms are built to be incredibly easy to set up and use alongside your existing tools.

 Simulate before you automate

-Before your AI agent ever talks to a real customer, you can test it on thousands of your own past tickets.
-The dashboard shows you exactly how it would have replied, what information it used to come up with the answer, and what your estimated automation rate would be.
-This risk-free approach lets you tweak the AI’s tone and knowledge until you’re completely comfortable with its performance.
-It’s a world away from the old "build it and pray it works" method of setting up triggers.
+Before your AI agent ever talks to a real customer, you can test it on thousands of your own past Zendesk tickets.
+The dashboard shows you exactly how it would have replied and what information it used.
+This risk-free approach lets you refine the AI’s tone until you’re completely comfortable with its performance.

 A simple, self-serve setup

-You don't need to sit through a bunch of sales calls or hire someone to get started.
+You don't need a team of developers to get started.
 With eesel AI, you can connect your helpdesk with a single click and have a working AI agent running in just a few minutes.

-The platform is designed to be self-serve from the ground up, slotting right into your existing tools like Zendesk without making you switch platforms or completely change how you work.
-This makes it really easy to start small, prove the value of AI automation, and then scale up as your team gets more comfortable.
+The platform is designed to be self-serve, slotting right into your existing ecosystem like Zendesk without making you switch platforms or completely change your workflow.
+It’s a great way to start small, prove the value of AI automation, and then scale up as your team grows.

-Using dynamic content in messaging triggers: From static rules to intelligent conversations
+Using dynamic content in messaging triggers: From efficient rules to intelligent conversations

-The future of automated support is AI that can actually understand context, access real-time information from all of your business tools, and take smart actions to solve problems.
-It’s about shifting away from sending pre-written messages and toward having intelligent, automated conversations.
+The next stage of automated support involves AI that can understand context and access real-time information from across your business tools.
+It’s about building on your solid Zendesk foundation to have intelligent, automated conversations.

 eesel AI helps you make that shift.
-It’s a platform that brings all your knowledge together, gives you full control over your automation, and lets you roll out new workflows with confidence.
+It’s a platform that brings all your knowledge together, giving you even more control over your automation while strengthening your Zendesk setup.

 Ready to get started?